Terminator98/Image-Search-Engine/README.md

 ```
 #### TO DO :
 - [ ] Make the user have the flexibility to retrieve based on some features (Color, Texture , etc.)
+- [ ] Make the user state the confidence threshold of retrieval